Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Tax.
 Take advantage of overseas tax rates, conditions and privacy laws with an offshore bank account.
-For example, you might open up an international bank account based in a country that has lower tax on investment income than Singapore does.
+For example, you might open up an international bank account based in a country that has a lower tax on investment income than Singapore does.

 - Privacy.
 Sensitive financial information may be safer overseas, in an anonymous account, than in a standard domestic bank account.
-If your occupation requires you to protect sensitive client information, or your own, then an international bank account may be preferable.
+If your occupation requires you to protect sensitive client information or your own, then an international bank account may be preferable.

 - Multiple currencies.
-With a standard bank account you will typically need to exchange money through the bank or a third party, paying fees and exchange rates on that transaction.
+With a standard bank account, you will typically need to exchange money through the bank or a third party, paying fees and exchange rates on that transaction.
 International bank accounts typically use more types of currency with more fluidity.

 - International money transfers.
 If you keep making international money transfers through a domestic bank account, you can very quickly spend a large amount on fees and currency exchange rates.
 An international bank account typically lets you do it with preferable rates and at a lower cost.

 - Linked accounts.
 Depending on your preferences, you may link other accounts to your international bank account to earn interest on them or enjoy other benefits.

 - 24-hour service.
 Banks in Singapore usually run on standard business hours, but international accounts need to be manageable and accessible 24 hours a day.
 Choosing an international bank can get you easier access to your account around the clock.